soodoku/data-science/graphs/ggplot2.md

   - coord: data coordinated mapped to plane of graphic
   - facet: how to break data into subsets
 * How it fits into other R graphics:
-	-  Base graphics:
+  - **Base graphics**:
 	- Pen and paper model - can only draw on top of the plot, cannot modify or delete existing content
 	- No user accessible representation of graphics apart from appearance on screen
 	- Includes tools for drawing primitives and entire plots
-	- Grid:
+  - **Grid**:
 	- Developed by Paul Murrell (1998 disseration)
 	- Grid gobs (graphical objects) can be represented independently of the plot and modified later
 	- System of viewports (each containing own coord. system) allows for complex graphics
 	- Draws primitives but no way to produce statistical graphics
-	- Lattice:
+  - **Lattice**:
 	- Sarkar 2008a
 	- Implements trellis of Cleveland (1985, 1993)
 	- Produce conditioned plots
 	- Lack formal model

 Chapter 2: qplot
 ------------------